 Natalie (she/her) moved to Madison in 2018.
 Originally from northern Illinois, she’s lived on both coasts but the midwest was calling her back.
 Natalie works as an environmental designer for Trek Bicycle, getting more people on bikes by creating welcoming spaces full of inspiring routes.
 She lives on the near east side with her partner, two cats, and too many houseplants.

-G’s (they/them) favorite past-time is subverting the cis-hetero-normative, racist, classist, and fat-phobic bike industry.
-That’s right crew, burn it all down.
-Having grown up in Colorado, on Arapahoe and Ute land, it is truly such an amazing change to now living in the Midwest, on Ho-Chunk land, where they have been since the pandemic.
-Here in Madison, WI, they both wrenches on and ride bikes (for transportation and fun) and are committed to exploring the many areas around the city while learning about their violent and colonial histories.
+G’s (they/them) favorite past-time is subverting the cis-hetero-normative, fat-phobic, racist and classist bike industry.
+That’s right crew, burn it all down!!!
+Having grown up in Denver, Colorado, G moved to Madison, WI in 2021 where they both wrench on and ride bikes (for transportation and fun).
+Being a part of RAR means that G is committed to exploring the many areas around the city while learning about their violent and colonial histories.
 Currently, G works in youth education and scholarship building and is passionate about giving teens the freedom to explore their own means of movement and transportation.
-RAR has become a wonderful community for G over the last two years and they’re excited to be part of a chapter that will hopefully bring a powerful change to our local bike scene.
+RAR has become a wonderful community for them over the past 5 years and they’re excited to be part of a chapter that will hopefully bring a powerful change to the local bike scene.

 Latest Chapter News